lyannacas/lyannacas/README.md

   Anna C.
 </h1>

-<p align="justify">Junior Front-end Developer from Brazil, graduating at System Analysis and Development.
+<p align="justify">Junior Front-end Developer from Brazil.
 <br>
 <br>
  I enjoy exploring many possibilities, but I keep my feet on the ground.
 Some areas within IT that peak my interest are data science, cyber security and game development.
 I also like to research whatever topic sparks my curiosity.
 My current hobbies are learning new things, analysing music and solving puzzles.</p>